 7. Store window awnings.
 These are yet more likely projectiles that could damage not only your AC condenser unit, but also windows and sliding doors.
 In fact, walk all around your home and secure anything that could fly away, including items in a shed.

-What to do After the Storm
+3 Things to do After the Storm

 1. Inspect your condenser unit.
 If any projectiles hit your AC, the fins may be bent.
 Leaves, dirt, and smaller items may be caught in them.
 Maybe a rodent or bird made its way inside.
 All of these things would restrict airflow, causing your unit to work harder, to no avail.